 - There are two separate walks at the Devils Bridge attraction.
-One called the Waterfalls walk and the other is the Punchbowl walk.
+One called the Waterfalls to walk, and the other is the Punchbowl walk.
 Both walks involve steps, which are a specific feature of the attraction.

-- The Punchbowl walk consists of approximately 300 steps although you do not have to descend all these steps to view the attraction of the Three Bridges which are built one on top of the other as they can be seen from near the top of the path.
+- The complete circular Punchbowl walk consists of approximately 300 steps although you do not have to descend all these steps to view the attraction of the Three Bridges which are built one on top of the other.
+By ascending 7 steps you will reach the “Heritage display viewing point” and the 3 bridges can be seen from there.

-- In consideration of the geological conditions neither attraction is suitable for some disabled or elderly people or children in pushchairs.
-Neither is it suitable for people who would find the amount of steps and difficult terrain hard going.
-Due to the steps it is not recommended to attempt this walk whilst carrying babies ( in arms, sling or front or backpack ) or carrying dogs or heavy bags.
-If you are unsure of whether to visit the walks we recommend that you speak to a member of staff prior to commencing either walk.
+- Considering the geological conditions, neither attraction is fully suitable for some disabled or elderly people or children in pushchairs.
+If you are unsure whether to attempt the walks we recommend that you speak to a staff member prior to commencing either walk.

-- Along both walks there are hand rails and safety rails to assist with getting around the walks safely.
-In as many places as possible the railings are on both sides of the path but it should be noted that some areas the hand rail is not present on both sides if the landscape does not permit it.
+- Along both walks, there are handrails and safety rails to assist with getting around the walks safely.
+In as many places as possible, the railings are on both sides of the path but it should be noted that in some areas the handrail is not present on both sides if the landscape does not permit it.

 - An ongoing project is addressing the issue of uneven steps around the walks.

-- In the case of an accident then staff have access to a landline phone at the entrance kiosk where the emergency services can be called along with any staff.
+- In the event of an accident, staff have access to a landline phone at the entrance kiosk where the emergency services can be called along with any staff.

-- Most mobile phones can not get reception from half way around the Waterfalls walk due to the location.
-T-Mobile, EE and 3 are the only networks that work in Devil’s Bridge village.
+- Most mobile phones can not get reception from halfway around the Waterfalls walk due to the location.
+EE and 3 are the only networks that work in Devil’s Bridge village.
 Please note that there are no public or emergency phones along the walks.